Frequently Asked Questions

 There are several reasons why your financial aid award may not appear on your bill:

-• Have you completed a 2023-2024 FAFSA?
+• Have you completed a 2024-2025 FAFSA?
 All need-based federal, state and institutional aid (and some merit-based institutional aid) requires the completion of the FAFSA each year in order to be eligible for award renewal.
-If you believe you have completed a 2023-2024 FAFSA, please check your PROWL account to ensure that your FAFSA was not rejected (if it was, it will show as "Missing" on your account).
-If you have not completed your 2023-2024 FAFSA, do so as soon as possible at fafsa.ed.gov.
-Once LMU Financial Aid receives and processes a valid FAFSA, your financial aid award will appear in PROWL.
+If you believe you have completed a 2024-2025 FAFSA, please check your PROWL account to ensure that your FAFSA was not rejected (if it was, it will show as "Missing" on your account).
+If you have not completed your 2024-2025 FAFSA, do so as soon as possible at fafsa.ed.gov.
+Once LMU Financial Aid receives and processes a valid FAFSA, your financial aid offer will appear in PROWL.

-• Have you accepted all the awards that you intend to use?
+• Have you accepted all the offers that you intend to use?
 Your financial aid package may contain a number of different grants, scholarships, and loan awards.
-These awards must be accepted in PROWL before they will appear on your billing statement.
-Follow the steps above to accept your Terms and Conditions, and then accept or decline each element of your aid award.
+These offers must be accepted in PROWL before they will appear on your billing statement.
+Follow the steps above to accept your Terms and Conditions, and then accept or decline each element of your aid offer.
 For federal and institutional loan programs, accepting your award will trigger requirements for the completion of Master Promissory Notes and Entrance Loan Counseling.

-Q. Why is my financial aid award different from last year?
+Q. Why is my financial aid offer different from last year?

 • Academic requirements for merit scholarships: If you did not meet GPA requirements for the renewal of certain merit scholarship programs, you may have lost eligibility.
 Students who have not met GPA requirements for merit scholarships will see a message posted to their account.

 • Changes to your FAFSA data: Need-based aid awards (including grants and loans) require filing the FAFSA each year.
-If the information provided on the FAFSA (including information related to income, assets, and the number of children in college) results in a change to your EFC, your eligibility for need-based grants and/or loans may be affected.
-If you have questions about changes to grant or loan awards because of an EFC change, please contact LMU Financial Aid.
+If the information provided on the FAFSA (including information related to income, assets, and the number of children in college) results in a change to your Student Aid Index (formerly the Expected Family Contribution), your eligibility for need-based grants and/or loans may be affected.
+If you have questions about changes to grant or loan awards because of a SAI change, please contact LMU Financial Aid.

-• Filing the FAFSA: If you have received merit-based and need-based aid in a prior year, but have not yet filed the 2023-2024 FAFSA, you may see your merit-based scholarships in your aid award, but not your need-based grants or loans.
-File your 2023-2024 FAFSA as soon as possible to ensure that you are eligible for all elements of your financial aid award.
+• Filing the FAFSA: If you have received merit-based and need-based aid in a prior year, but have not yet filed the 2024-2025 FAFSA, you may see your merit-based scholarships in your aid award, but not your need-based grants or loans.
+File your 2024-2025 FAFSA as soon as possible to ensure that you are eligible for all elements of your financial aid offer.

 • Aid Eligibility: Your eligibility for most grants, scholarships and loan programs is limited to a certain number of semesters (typically, 8 for students who entered as freshmen, and 6 for students who entered as transfers).
 If you have exceeded the maximum number of semesters, you may see certain elements of your aid award not renewed.